ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 The function ``is_newbar`` similar to the previous example can be used in many situations.
-For example, it’s essential to display on an intraday chart the highs and lows which began at the market’s opening:
+For example, it's essential to display on an intraday chart the highs and lows which began at the market's opening:

 ::